 - Current curriculum vitae of the applicant or principal contact.

 - Academic transcripts, or a copy of the diploma, from the applicant or principal contact.

-- Three reference letters from individuals, not related to the applicant, that include observations regarding the project’s feasibility.
+- Up to three reference letters from individuals, not related to the applicant, that include observations regarding the project’s feasibility. (optional)

 - Additional documentation related to the applicant’s qualifications to complete the project.